U.S. M1903-A3 Smith-Corona Rifle…………..(f 1137) SOLD

 Extremely Fine WW2 03-A3 by Smith-Corona

-One of those excellent moment when a rifle comes back to you after some years away.
+One of those excellent moments when a rifle comes back to you after some years away.
 I always make it clear I will buy back rifles I have imported reason being they are so good and I know them ( Big -Head !!)
 Seriously this is one of those specific occasions, this rifle is in superb condition – and its interesting.
 Almost if first issued recently it has survived in fantastic condition, and it has a four grove bore where A3s’ are usually only two grove.

 In fine manufactures government specification.
 Chambered in .30-06 calibre.
 Mauser style action with internal five-shot clip fed magazine.
 Serial number 4832311.
 Records indicate manufacture would be December 1943.
 The date on the barrel is 11-43.
 The full stamping reading; “S. C. / flaming bomb motif / 11-43.”
 So it is reasonable to believe that the rifle retains its original barrel.